logos-co/nomos-node/nomos-services/network/README.md

 > and messages, accesses, or transactions at the service side.

 Does the current design achieve
-- unlinkability between PoS node identities (associated with stakes) and messages?
+- unlinkability between consensus node identities (associated with `NodeId` or stake) and messages?
 - unlinkability between messages?

 #### Unobservability